-Eight video transects were completed -7 successfully and one abandoned after a pinup on the top of the Main Matt seamount.
-Good data were taken from Main Matt (three transects), Monitor and three adjacent mid-slope areas over a depth range of \sim 900-1400 m.
+Eight video transects were completed - 7 successfully and one abandoned after a pin-up on the top of the Main Matt seamount.
+Good data was taken from Main Matt (three transects), Monitor, and three adjacent mid-slope areas over a depth range of ~900 to1400 m.
 The vessel then moved westwards to sample a deep (1,400 m peak) isolated seamount.

-Friday 10th November
+Friday 10 November

 The offshore peak was sampled successfully (between 1,400 and 1,800 m) in the early hours of the morning.
-The vessel then returned to the Tasman area to do one additional video transect, but bad weather intervened.
-No sampling was possible during the day as conditions deteriorated, and the vessel was hove to from midafternoon.
-At 1645, with no prospect of additional data collection before the survey ended, the decision was made to return to Hobart early.
+The vessel then returned to the Tasman area to do one additional video transect, however bad weather intervened.
+No sampling was possible during the day as conditions deteriorated, and the vessel was hove to from mid-afternoon.
+At 1645hrs, with no prospect of additional data collection before the survey ended, the decision was made to return to Hobart early.

-Saturday 11th November
+Saturday 11 November

-Docked at the CSIRO wharf in Hobart at 1130 hr.
+Docked at the CSIRO wharf in Hobart at 1130hrs.